String theory in twistor space and minimal tension holography: Twistor sigma models for complexified

 with the associated OPEs

 Currently, these fields appear as coordinates on $\C^{2|2}$, so we need to add constraints to the action.
-We will take the convention that left moving twistors and dual twistors have conformal weight $(\frac{1}{2},0)$ and analogously for the right-movers.
+We will take the convention that left moving twistors and dual twistors have conformal weight $(\frac{1}{2},0)$ and analogously weight $(0,\frac{1}{2})$ for the right-movers.
 Focusing on the holomorphic sector, the stress tensor generates a diagonal scaling of

 and an anti-diagonal scaling is generated by $\mathcal{C}_L = \frac{1}{2}(\lambda^{\alpha}\omega_{\alpha} + \chi^{ A }\psi_{ A })$, where the index $M$ is the restriction of $m$ in \eqref{eq:supertwistors} to the holomorphic components.
 We therefore generate projective coordinates by gauging these two symmetries.
-Note that our bosonic currents in \eqref{eq:J} are invariant under $\mathcal{C}_L$ (and the anti-holomorphic counterpart $\mathcal{C}_R$) and that the bosonic part of $\mathcal{C}_L$ is the trace of the currents in \eqref{eq:J}.
-Moreover, we will see in \S\ref{sec:Boundary_spacetime} that these holomorphic variables \eqref{eq:holo_supertwistors} can be related to the twistors and dual twistors of the boundary spacetime \cite{McStay:2023thk}.
+Crucially, the choice to include as many fermions as bosons ensures that the $GL(1)$ gauge symmetry generated by $\mathcal{C}_L$ is non-anomalous. $\mathcal{Z}_L$ and $\mathcal{W}_L$ now take values in $\C\P^{1|2}$ and therefore describe the supertwistors and dual supertwistors of the boundary respectively (such that $\mathcal{Z}$ and $\mathcal{W}$ in \eqref{eq:supertwistors} are indeed the ambitwistors for the boundary superspace).